MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/REMOVE-Function--MediaSet-.md

 **true** if the media is successfully added to the MediaSet; otherwise, **false**.

 ## Remarks
-The REMOVE function unassigns or disasociates the media object from the MediaSet.
-It does not delete the media object from the database.  database.
+The REMOVE function disassociates the media object from the MediaSet.
+It does not delete the media object from the database.

 ## Example
 This example uses the REMOVE function and [Item Function \(MediaSet\)](Item-Function--MediaSet-.md) to remove a media object from the MediaSet for record '1000' in the table called TableA.
 This example assumes the following about TableA: